“Here's the guest room!"

 “No, I'm saying I don't want to worry you, Terra-san.”

-"Then...
+Terra watched Diode's face closely as she said that, then quietly nodded.
+“Then...
 I'll be candid.
 My parents were a twister and decompa pair like us.
-While I do remember times I made them mad, it never escalated to verbal abuse.
+While I remember times I made them angry, it never escalated to verbal abuse.
 They were good parents.
-They took a trip to a resort on FBB's water moon Tova for a week while I was sealed up and focused on my cruise school graduation and distributor specialization exams.
-But on their way back, they were struck by ice bombs from a random cryovolcanic eruption."
+They took a weeklong resort trip to FBB's water moon Tova while I holed up to focus on my cruise school graduation and distributor specialization exams.
+They were struck by ice bombs from a fluke cryovolcanic eruption on their way back.”

 “Ahh.”